szhabolcs/express-ejs-starter/README.md

     export default {
         testPage,
-        fooPage    // <- function is also exported
+        fooPage    // <- Function is also exported
     }
     ```